himanshu-parmar-bigdata/aws-kms-utilities/README.md

 1) Clone this repository local on your machine.

+2) Please replace KMS_MASTER_KEY variable in KmsUtilities class to AWS KMS Master key accessible from your AWS account.

 2) Follow Prerequisites as above.

 3) Use maven to build and run the unit tests.